 One of the first surgical options for rehabilitating vision in corneas with ectasias like keratoconus was the use of intracorneal ring segments (ICRS).
 ICRS were introduced in the late 1990s by Joseph Colin in France.

-ICRS adjust the corneal shape, aiming for greater symmetry by redistributing the forces of the cornea.
-In these procedures, surgeons mechanically create a tunnel in the peripheral cornea.
-Either manually or by means of a femtosecond laser, and insert the ring segments inside them.
-This raises the peripheral cornea and results in a flattening of the keratoconus in the center, making the cornea more regular and symmetrical.
+ICRS (Intracorneal Ring Segments) help reshape the cornea, aiming for greater symmetry by redistributing its natural forces.
+In this procedure, surgeons create a tunnel in the peripheral cornea—either manually or with a femtosecond laser—and place the ring segments inside.
+This process elevates the outer cornea, flattening the keratoconus in the center and making the cornea more regular and symmetrical.
+This improved symmetry enhances both visual quality and acuity.

 Stay informed & get the newsletter